RWOverdijk/SxRequireJs/README.md

 2. Copy the js in the public directory to your application's public directory.

-Usage, configuration and API docs
+Usage and configuration
 ------------
-You can find the API docs, configuration options and some usage examples in [the SxRequireJs wiki](https://github.com/RWOverdijk/SxRequireJs/wiki).
+You can find more information, the configuration options and some usage examples in [the SxRequireJs wiki](https://github.com/RWOverdijk/SxRequireJs/wiki).

 TODO
 ------------
-* Add option to supply custom configuration values
 * Add flush option to reset helper
 * Add docs
 * Format generated output (whitespaces)